Stumbling Toward Enlightenment

 And that’s what I saw as I looked back.

-While who I am today has much to do with all my good fortune, I think a greater part has to do with all the other stuff that’s happened.
+While who I am today certainly has much to do with the good fortune of my birth and privilege, I think a greater part has to do with all the other stuff that’s happened.
 They have been my greatest teachers.

 Through loss I learned to recognize how temporary everything is-including each and every moment.
 And in this recognition to see how the common or ordinary is really very, very precious.